 Now that calendar poetry is not scarce, one would have to study the nature of a piece like Harakiri, a result more of genuine poetry than of engraving, more of the artistic ciphering capacity than of the mastery of plastic by the technique.
 A definitive work in which the artist settles his traumatic and vital debt with his environment, which is also his condition, his history, his pride and his fatum, all at once.

-It seemed that no more country remained after this piece.
-In the following, Bejarano would do whatever pleased him with art.
+It seemed that no country remained after this piece.
+In the following, Bejarano would do with art whatever pleases him.

 The Island and the Cosmos